mattermost/docs/source/developer/mobile-developer-setup.rst

 make this process easier than the standard manual process.

-We make use of `Match <https://docs.fastlane.tools/actions/match/>`_ to sync your provisioning profiles (the profiles will be created for you if needed), then we'll be using `Gym <https://docs.fastlane.tools/actions/gym/>`_ to build and signed the app using your provisioning profile certificates and finally (optional) we'll be using `Pilot <https://docs.fastlane.tools/actions/pilot/>`_ to submit the app to TestFlight in order for you to promote the app to the App Store whenever you are ready.
+We make use of `Match <https://docs.fastlane.tools/actions/match/>`_ to sync your provisioning profiles (the profiles will be created for you if needed), then use `Gym <https://docs.fastlane.tools/actions/gym/>`_ to build and sign the app, and then optionally use `Pilot <https://docs.fastlane.tools/actions/pilot/>`_ to submit the app to TestFlight in order for you to promote the app to the App Store.

 Setting up environment variables
 ++++++++++++++++++++++++++++++++
-In order to have a successful build using the **make build-ios** command you'll need to set a few environment variables according to your needs, in this guide we will explain some of them and you can refer to the `env_vars_example <https://github.com/mattermost/mattermost-mobile/blob/fastlane/fastlane/env_vars_example>`_ file under the fastlane directory to get a sense of all of them.
+In order to use the **make build-ios** command, you'll need to set a few environment variables.
+In this guide, we will explain some of them. you can refer to the `env_vars_example <https://github.com/mattermost/mattermost-mobile/blob/fastlane/fastlane/env_vars_example>`_ file under the fastlane directory to see all of them.

 .. note::
   You must use your own provisioning profiles and certificates as well as your own Bundle Identifiers.
-By using the default values you won't be able to successfully build and sign the app.
+If you use the default values, you will be unable to build and sign the app.

 +-----------------------------------------------+-------------------------------------------------------------------------------------------------------+----------------------------------------+
 | Variable                                      | Description                                                                                           | Default value                          |